sigsep/sigsep-mus-2018/README.md

 Compute estimates using the python based [musdb tools](https://github.com/sigsep/sigsep-mus-db) or through your own custom method.

-In any case, make sure, your estimates folder does follow a certain schema.
-Lets assume your method is called `ABCD`:
+Lets assume your method is called `ABC1`.
+Make sure, your estimates folder then does look like in the following:

 ```
 ABC1/  <---------------------------------- Your estimate short name (max 4 characters)